kpzip/Enchanting-Tweaks/README.md

 # Enchanting Tweaks

+Various tweaks, improvements and QOL changes to the minecraft enchanting system.
-Highly configurable tweaks to the enchanting system including:
+Highly configurable tweaks to the enchanting system include:

 - Ability to remove the anvil level limit (The "TOO EXPENSIVE!" text)
 - Ability to allow "exclusive" enchantments to be combined (e.x.
 Infinity & Mending)